oliverius/logo/docs/part9.markdown

 }
 ```

-and we check only if the token is a number. we will check now as well if it is a variable and get the information from `procedureCallInformation` to see the value
+and we check only if the token is a number.
+We will check now as well if it is a variable and get the information from `procedureCallInformation` to see the value

 ```javascript
 getParameter() {